Kelly Harmon

 Harmon has her own interior design company in Los Angeles.
 Her work has been featured in lifestyle magazines such as Town & Country and House Beautiful.

 Personal life

 Harmon is the middle of three children, the younger daughter of football star and sportscaster Tom Harmon and actress Elyse Knox.
 Her brother Mark is an actor and sister Kristin was an actress-turned-painter.
+Her father was of Irish descent, while her maternal grandparents were Austrian immigrants.

 On May 31, 1969, Harmon married automotive executive John DeLorean.
 They separated in 1971 and divorced the following year.
 On June 23, 1984, she married Robert L. "Bob" Miller, an L.A.-based publishing entrepreneur, combining three children from previous marriages.